marcosanfilippo/lab2/README.md

 # TO LOG ALL

 Open another console
-$ docker logs -f CONTAINER_NAME
+docker logs -f CONTAINER_NAME

 Remember to use this command each time CONTAINER_NAME is launched

 # INTERACT WITH INTERNAL CONSOLE (INSIDE CONTAINER)
-docker exec -it CONTAINER_NAME
+docker exec -it CONTAINER_NAME bash